randix/KioskContacts/README.md

 ##### Files App

-The iOS *File*s app can be used to examine or share a file.
+The iOS *Files* app can be used to examine or share a file.
 Tap and hold on a file for a pop-up menu of actions, among which are *Quick Look* and *Share*.
 Use *Share* to share a file with, for example, *Mail*.
 Using this, you can send the *contacts.csv* file to another computer for processing.

 ##### Kiosk Contacts Files

 The files  in the *Kiosk Contacts* folder contain either configuration information, i.e. *settings.txt*, or text and fields for the subject and body of the mail message, *mail.txt*, or of the iMessage message, *message.txt*.
-The fields will be replaced by either configuration information or by fields from the form data when a mail or a message is sent..
+The fields will be replaced by either configuration information or by fields from the form data when a mail or a message is sent.
 This is described below in the *Substitions* section below.

 The files in the *Kiosk Contacts* folder are:

 ###### README

-This is this document which describes and informs the usage of *Kiosk Contacts*.
-This file is there in both text ".md" and ".pdf" formats.
+This file is a document which describes and informs the usage of *Kiosk Contacts*.
+This file is there in both text, *README.md*, and PDF, *README.pdf*, formats.
 You are reading this file.

 ###### contacts

-This file *contacts.csv* contains the saved contacts from tapping the **Submit** button.
-Apple *Numbers* can directly open this file or this file can be shared to be opened and processed on another device, where it might be processed with, for example, MS Excel.
+The file *contacts.csv* contains the saved contacts from tapping the **Submit** button.
+Apple *Numbers* can directly open this file or this file can be shared to be opened and processed on another device, where it might be processed with, for example, *MS Excel*.

 ###### mail

-This file *mail.txt* contains the "from:" and "subject:" fields and the body of a mail message to be sent to the contact when the submit button is tapped.
+The file *mail.txt* contains the "from:" and "subject:" fields and the body of a mail message to be sent to the contact when the **Submit** button is tapped.
 This file may be edited and fields entered to be replaced by text from the contact form.

 The "from:" address must be in the list of possible sender addresses on the device to be used, otherwise *Mail* will use a From: address present on the device.